Scott J. Silverman

-Background
+Early life and education

-Scott J. Silverman was born in Silver Spring, Maryland, United States, on June 25, 1957.
-At the age of 13, he moved with his family to Miami Beach.
-Growing up in Bay Harbor Islands, he attended Nautilus Junior High School and Miami Beach Senior High.
+Silverman was born in Silver Spring, Maryland, on June 25, 1957.
+At the age of 13, he moved with his family to Miami Beach, Florida.
+He grew up in Bay Harbor Islands, he attended Nautilus Junior High School and Miami Beach Senior High.
 He graduated magna cum laude from the University of Miami in 1978 with a BBA in finance.
 A recipient of the Flammang Academic Scholarship, while attending college Silverman was recognized on the President's Honor Role three times and on the Dean's list every semester.
 His academic honors include membership in Phi Kappa Phi (Honor Society in all fields), Beta Gamma Sigma (Business Honor Society), Omicron Delta Epsilon (International Economic Honor Society), and Alpha Lambda Delta (Freshman Honor Society).

-Silverman subsequently received his JD from University of Tulsa College of Law in 1981.
+Silverman subsequently received his Juris Doctor degree from University of Tulsa College of Law in 1981.
 During his last year in law school, he worked in Getty Refining and Marketing Company's in-house legal department.
 Prior to becoming a judge, Silverman served as an assistant attorney general for the Oklahoma Attorney General in the civil rights division before returning to Miami to clerk for Judge Frederika Smith.
 In 1985, he opened his own legal practice.

 Silverman is a member of the Oklahoma Bar Association (1981) and the Florida Bar (1983).

-Judicial service
+Career

-On September 4, 1990, Dade County voters elected Silverman to become a judge of the Dade County Court.
-After taking the bench in January 1991, he served two terms in the county court, working in both the criminal and civil divisions.
+In September 1990, Silverman was elected a judge of the County Court in Miami-Dade County, Florida.
+He took the bench in January 1991, and served two terms, working in both the criminal and civil divisions.
 He served in the Richard E. Gerstein Justice Building (1991, 1993-1995 and 1997-1998), Joseph Caleb Center (1992), and the Miami Beach Satellite Courthouse (1995-1997).
 In 1996, Chief Judge Joseph P. Farina appointed him an Associate Administrative Judge, and he continued in that position until his elevation to the circuit court.
 In 1998, without opposition, Silverman was elected a circuit court judge of the Eleventh Judicial Circuit.
 He began his term in January 1999, and served in the criminal (1999-2006), civil (2006-2010), and family (2006 and 2010–2012) divisions of the circuit court.
 He retired from the court on May 1, 2012, after nearly 22 years on the bench.

 While a circuit court judge, Silverman served as an Associate Judge on the Florida First District Court of Appeal (2006) and the Florida Fourth District Court of Appeal (2001 and 2005).

 In January 2004, Chief Judge Joseph P. Farina administratively designated Silverman the court historian for the Eleventh Judicial Circuit of Florida.
 Judge Silverman is a founder and trustee of the Eleventh Judicial Circuit Historical Society.